Log in

 • Cash advance fee: This is usually a percentage of the amount you withdraw, or a fixed fee, depending on the amount of money you withdraw.
 This is charged each and every time you withdraw money on a credit card.

-Using a credit card to withdraw money abroad may also have a negative impact on your credit score.
+Using a credit card to withdraw money abroad may also have a negative impact on your credit score

-What is Currensea?
+So, what is Currensea?

 We also check how much your bank would have charged you to use your regular debit card abroad- and we can tell you exactly how much money you saved by using your Currensea card.